osajide/webserv/README.md

    ```
 ## 🔧 Configuration

-You can configure the server by making your own configuration file inside the `conf` directory.
+You can configure the server by making your own configuration file.
 There is also a file `conf/default.conf` that contains an example to start with.
 The format of the configuration file is inspired by Nginx (not all directives).

 ```nginx
 server